Being consistent when chasing debtors will help you to recover debts while maintaining good customer relationships.

 - Send a statement requesting payment and indicating this is a reminder or final notice.

-- Telephone the customer and remind them to pay the debt.
+- Phone the customer and remind them to pay the debt.
 Ask them if there is a problem.
 If they offer no reason, ask them to settle the debt by a specific date.

 - If there is a cash flow problem, try to arrange a payment plan that suits both you and the customer.